Newborns with phenylketonuria initially don't have any symptoms. Without treatment, babies usually develop signs of PKU within a few months.

 Seek medical advice in these situations:

 - Adults.
-Older adults with PKU who stopped the PKU diet in their teens also may benefit from a visit with their doctors.
-Although adolescents with PKU were allowed to go "off-diet" in the past, doctors now recommend that anyone with PKU continue the special diet for life.
+Adults with PKU continue to receive care across their life span.
+Older adults with PKU who may have stopped the PKU diet in their teens may benefit from a visit with their doctors.
 Returning to the diet may improve mental functioning and behavior and slow damage to the central nervous system in adults with high phenylalanine levels.